 - Best park – Marsh-Billings-Rockefeller National Park

-- Best free activity – Visiting the local covered bridges
+- Free activity – Visiting the local covered bridges

-- Best activity for adults – Hiking or skiing Mount Tom
+- Activity for adults – Hiking or skiing Mount Tom

-- Best food – Lincoln Inn & Restaurant
+- Place to eat – Lincoln Inn & Restaurant

 1. Billings Farm and Museum